brunokc/dicpp/README.md

 host.RegisterService<ServiceA>();
 ```

-During the registration, the arguments to `ServiceA::Create` are automatically
+During the registration, the arguments to `ServiceA::Create()` are automatically
-determined, are looked up in the internal registry, and passed down to a new
+determined, are retrieved from the internal registry, and passed down to a new
 instance of the service.

 Later, consumers of the Service Host can retrieve fully constructed instances of